6 Ways to Prepare for a Great Vocal Performance

 Your voice is kind of like a car.
 In order for the engine to purr, you need to give it time to warm up.
 Once your vocal folds are sufficiently hydrated (as per tip #2!), warming up your voice is so much easier.
 It’s supple and moves more freely during your vocal warm up.

 And on that note, your voice needs to start slow.
 Humming is a great go-to for easing in your instrument.
-When you are humming, be sure that your jaw is loose and your teeth are separated to create more room for resonance.
+When you’re humming, be sure that your jaw is loose and your teeth are separated to create more room for resonance.

 You can also try yawn-sighs that take your voice from the top of its range all the way to a growl in the depths of your lower register.

-Physical tension can live anywhere though, so if you hold tension in a certain place (be it your neck, in your fingers, clenched toes, etc.), be aware of it and find ways to release it.
+Physical tension can live anywhere, so if you hold tension in a certain place (be it your neck, in your fingers, clenched toes, etc.), be aware of it and find ways to release it.
 Here’s a great video recommended by Voices Insider Craig Williams.
 He says, “I try to follow Jeannette Nelson’s vocal warm up YouTube video for the National Theatre.”

 Because language is central to a voice artist’s performance, you also need to think about other parts of your body that should be warmed up like your resonators and articulators.